apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 ```

 ## foreach
-`foreach` is defined with the following signature:
+`foreach` is a for loop that iterates over the first dimension of the input data (it can be an array or a list of arrays).
+It is defined with the following signature:

 ```python
 foreach(body, data, init_states, name) => (outputs, states)
 ```

-It iterates over the first dimension of the input data (it can be an array or a list of arrays) and runs the Python function defined in `body` for every slice from the input arrays.
+It runs the Python function defined in `body` for every slice from the input arrays.
 The signature of the `body` function is defined as follows:

 ```python
 body(data, states) => (outputs, states)